EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-create-a-wallet.md

 cleos wallet create -n named_wallet -f passwd
 ```

-You will see something like below:
+You should see something like the output below:

 ```console
 Creating wallet: named_wallet